-- Please share your 10-minute presentation as per break-out group with your fellow students. - Please participate in a 10-minute class discussion on each assigned ultimate generation trade agreeme raising and answering questions.
+- Please share your 10-minute presentation as per break-out group with your fellow students. - Please participate in a 10-minute class discussion on each assigned ultimate generation trade agreement, raising and answering questions.

-CPTPP, CETA and ChAFTA power point presentations in Module 1 obligatory readings and Module 1 Optio Materials on ultimate generation trade agreements provide detailed information to facilitate your participation the Ultimate Generation Trade Agreements Group Presentation exercise.
+CPTPP, CETA and ChAFTA power point presentations in Module 1 obligatory readings and Module 1 Optional Materials on ultimate generation trade agreements provide detailed information to facilitate your participation in the Ultimate Generation Trade Agreements Group Presentation exercise.

-It is a graded exercise to discuss major characteristics of assigned ultimate generation tra agreements.
+It is a graded exercise to discuss major characteristics of assigned ultimate generation trade agreements.
 Exercise represents 10% of the final grade.
 Grading rubric:

-Criteria Full Marks Partial Marks Partial Marks No Marks Total Criteria Points Content advantages and disadvantages, and assessment on the trade liberalization advantages and disadvantages of assigned ultimate generation trade agreement advantages of assigned ultimate 0 Points Students do not discuss either advantages and disadvantages, or assessment on the trade liberalization achieved by assigned ultimate generation trade agreement Sources 10 points Students use 1 academic source 0 points Students do not use any academic sources Length 5 Points Material is enough presentation in leng O Points Material is not enou presentation in length ugh for a 10-minute th 5
+Criteria Full Marks Partial Marks Partial Marks No Marks Total Criterial Points Content 65 Points 40 Points 20 Points 0 Points 65 advantages and advantages and disadvantages of assigned ultimate generation trade agreement advantages of assigned ultimate generation trade agreement Students do not discuss either advantages and disadvantages, or assessment on the trade liberalization achieved by assigned ultimate generation trade agreement Sources 30 Points Students use 3 academic sources 20 Points Students use 2 academic sources Students use 1 0 points Students do not use any academic sources 30 Length 5 Points Material is enough presentation in length 0 Points Material is not enou presentation in length ugh for a 10-minute 5

-2. Module 1 -Trade Agreements and WTO regulatory topics Quiz
+2 Module 1 -Trade Agreements and WTO regulatory topics Quiz

-Through the Trade Agreements and WTO regulatory topics Quiz you are revising key concepts discussed Module 1.
+Through the Trade Agreements and WTO regulatory topics Quiz you are revising key concepts discussed in Module 1.
 It is an open book exercise of three open-end questions.
-You can easily answer this Quiz based your Module 1 obligatory readings.
+You can easily answer this Quiz based on your Module 1 obligatory readings.
 Each answer is expected to be between 200-250 words.
-You can have many attempts as use feel necessary.
+You can have as many attempts as use feel necessary.
 Your very last upload is graded.
-Please present your Quiz within 10 dafter Session 1.
+Please present your Quiz within 10 days after Session 1.
 Written comments will be provided on your work.